 Lead, Environment and Climate Programs - Workplace - Alex Berthin grew up in Victoria, where he obtained a diploma in Environmental Technology.
 After obtaining his Bachelor of Science in Natural Resource Conservation from UBC, he began finding ways to develop his passion for leadership, conservation and sustainability.
 New to Alberta and Calgary, he is eager to explore the city and help work towards making Calgary a model of sustainability.

-Coordinator, Environment and Climate Literacy - Community - Deb Grasza grew up in Calgary, and her best memories from her youth were spent exploring the ravine in Silver Springs and enjoying nature at a family cabin in Northern Alberta.
+Coordinator, Environment and Climate Literacy - Children and Youth - Deb Grasza grew up in Calgary, and her best memories from her youth were spent exploring the ravine in Silver Springs and enjoying nature at a family cabin in Northern Alberta.
 She describes herself as an “outdoor cat” who feels best with the sun on her face.
 When she isn’t watching one of her children play sports, you will find her hiking, spending time with family outdoors, or reading.

 Environment and Climate Educator - A native Calgarian, Stephanie Aleksiuk spent her youth tagging along with her dad as he researched the Back-to-the-Land Movement; beginning her love for the natural world.
 Since earning her BA in Canadian Studies, she's been raising a family and aims to pass her care for the earth to them.
 When she’s not volunteering, you may find her walking her dog, running, or reading.